adamdost-0/azure-cloud-ops/_posts/2021-07-16-Leverage-PaaS-with-IaaS.md

 ## Technology cannot fix culture

-The Azure platform exists to help empower the enterprise to re-think how they handle operations from a day-to-day perspective and a 1 year plan perspective.
+The Azure platform exists to help **empower** the enterprise to re-think how they handle operations from a day-to-day perspective and a 1 year plan perspective.
 The most common question that will get asked is

 > With the Cloud can we do more with less?

 And the answer is yes.
-The Cloud can help enable an enterprise to re-assign their staff to other tasks and move off from managing just basic operations and begin focusing on specialized projects. **However** if the culture in the operations side carries the bad practices that were prevalent On-Prem then no amount of technical modernization will be fixed when coming to the Cloud.
+The Cloud can help enable an enterprise to re-assign their staff to other tasks and move off from managing just basic operations and begin focusing on specialized projects. **However** if the culture in the operations side carries over to the cloud then the platform's value to your organization will be lost.
 I **highly** encourage all who are reading this blog to visit the [Cloud Adoption Framework](aka.ms/caf) and begin to re-think what the System Administrator can and can't do as part of their roles and responsibilities.